 There are many myths and “theories” about Freemasonry, and sometimes it may be hard to distinguish between the myths and the actual facts.

-Rumors throughout the many years of Freemasonry has brought about many wrong information, misguided accusations and all around “illiteracy” about the craft.
+Rumors throughout the many years of Freemasonry has brought about plenty of wrong information, misguided accusations and all-around “illiteracy” about the craft.

 That is why today we’d like to share some very interesting (and truthful) facts about Freemasonry.